jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (c) persons recognised as refugees or protected persons whose liability for deportation arises under section 162(1), other than persons described in subsection (2)﻿(b).
 (2) The following persons may not appeal to the Tribunal on the facts against their liability for deportation:
   (a) residents or permanent residents whose liability for deportation arises under section 156(1)﻿(a), 158(1)﻿(a), 158(2), or 161:
-  (b) persons whose liability for deportation arises under section 162(1) and who have been convicted of an offence where it is established that the person acquired recognition as a refugee or a protected person by fraud, forgery, false or misleading representation, or concealment of relevant information:
+  (b) persons whose liability for deportation arises under section 162(1) and who have been convicted or found guilty of, or pleaded guilty to, an offence where it is established that the person acquired recognition as a refugee or a protected person by fraud, forgery, false or misleading representation, or concealment of relevant information:
   (c) persons whose liability for deportation arises by way of a deportation order under section 163.

 ### 202 Grounds for determining appeal on facts